-SchoolTutoring Academy’s tutoring programs for Tyngsborough students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Tyngsborough, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Tyngsborough High serves three schools and approximately 2,300 students.
 The school district is highly successful, with one of the lowest dropout rates in Massachusetts and with over 90 percent of graduates going on to attend college.
 The district offers students and parents with choices that help them individualize their education as well as implements education that is relevant to students’ lives.
 Core values include collaboration, honesty, engagement, perseverance, and respect.
 Tyngsborough Public Schools utilize the Common Core Standards and are investigating using the PARCC assessment, which will better assess students’ achievement in relation to these standards, in the future.